-Operating cash flow for the year ended October 31, 2021 decreased \$22.2 million while cash flow for the year ended October 31, 2020 increased by \$4.4 million.
-The decrease in cash provided by operating activities is primarily due to an increase in working capital partially offset by higher net income year-over-year due to increased demand.
-The increase in working capital was largely driven by an inventory build and raw material price inflation and an increase in accounts receivable.
+Operating cash flow for the year ended October 31, 2022 increased \$19.4 million while cash flow for the year ended October 31, 2021 decreased by \$22.2 million.
+The increase in operating cash flows is primarily due to higher net income year-over-year due to increased pricing offset by unfavorable changes in working capital.
+The unfavorable changes in working capital were largely driven by changes in accounts receivable and payable, as well as an increase in accrued incentives year over year.